Raai Laxmi: Early life

-Raai Laxmi was born in Belgaum, Karnataka to Ram Rai and Manjula Rai.
-She belongs to the Saurashtrian Kutchi community.
+Raai Laxmi was born in Bangalore, Karnataka to Ram Rai and Manjula Rai.
+Her family relocated to Belgaum.

 Acting career

 Early career (2005–2010)

-In 2005, Laxmi made her film debut in the Tamil-language Karka Kasadara after director R. V. Udayakumar saw her performance in the Kannada short film Valmiki.
+In 2005, Laxmi made her film debut in the Tamil-language film Karka Kasadara.
 Subsequently, she appeared in a number of Tamil films, including the comedy film Kundakka Mandakka (2005) opposite R. Parthiban, Perarasu's action-masala flick Dharmapuri (2006) and the romance film Nenjai Thodu (2007).
+Valmiki (2005), opposite Shiva Rajkumar, marked her maiden film in Kannada.

 In 2008, she began working in more serious films such as the drama film Velli Thirai, in which she played herself, and the action thriller Dhaam Dhoom, directed by Jeeva.
 She received positive feedback for her portrayal of a lawyer in the latter.
 A review from Behindwoods wrote: "The latter (Raai Laxmi) sizzles even as she is supposed to play the court professional who is caught in the web of smuggling drugs".
 She won her first Filmfare Award nomination in the Best Supporting Actress category.

 She made her debut in Malayalam in 2007, starring in Rock n' Roll, opposite Mohanlal.
 She followed it up with several successful films such as Annan Thampi (2008), 2 Harihar Nagar (2009), Evidam Swargamanu (2009) opposite Mohanlal, and Chattambinadu (2009) opposite Mammootty.
 She appeared in three Tamil films in 2009, Muthirai, Vaamanan and Naan Avanillai 2.

 In Vaamanan (2009), she played a glamorous supermodel.
 In 2010, she was seen in three films.
 She made special appearances during song sequences in two of them, In Ghost House Inn and Pen Singam and portrayed a cowgirl in the Tamil film Irumbukkottai Murattu Singam.

 Public recognition and success (2011–2014)

-Raai Lakshmi's first 2011 release was Christian Brothers.
+Laxmi's first 2011 release was Christian Brothers.
 Her next two films were Tamil projects, the comedy horror Kanchana and the Venkat Prabhu-directed action thriller Mankatha, starring Ajith Kumar.
 She played a negative character in the latter, which was received positively by critics.
 Following Kanchana's success, she was signed on to reprise the role in its Kannada remake, Kalpana (2012).
 Her 2014 films were Irumbu Kuthirai, Aranmanai in Tamil and RajadhiRaja in Malayalam.